-Aim VFM targets and outcomes Full year results Maximise delivery of new homes across all tenures within a core East Midlands Efficiency, effectiveness: Deliver quality new homes at minimum EPC (energy performance certificate) B. New land a build properties are at EPC B and this will continue alongside new recommedations following the introduction of the Future Home Standard. geography with an increased focus on social and affordable tenures.
-Effectiveness: Satisfaction with moving into a new home in the upper quartile compared to industry benchmarks Overall satisfaction with 'new' homes was 91%.
-No industry benchmark is available for this metric from equivalent housing associations, however this is considered a positive result.
+Strategy Aim VFM Targets and Outcomes Full year results Development To identify Maximise delivery of new homes across all tenures within a core East Midlands geography with an Efficiency, Effectiveness: Deliver quality new homes at minimum EPC (Energy Performance Certificate) B. • New build properties are at EPC B and this will continue alongside new recommendations following the introduction of the Futures Homes Standard. and facilitate organic growth of our stock and asset base increased focus on social and affordable tenures.
+Effectiveness: Satisfaction with moving into a new home in the upper quartile compared to industry benchmarks • Overall satisfaction with 'new' homes was 91%.
+No industry benchmark is available for this metric from equivalent housing associations, however this is deemed to be a positive result.